Nominating and Corporate Governance Committee Charter

 - Reviewing actual and potential conflicts of interest of Board members and corporate officers, other than related party transactions reviewed by the Audit Committee, and approving or prohibiting any involvement of such persons in matters that may involve a conflict of interest or taking of a corporate opportunity.

-In performing its duties, the Committee shall have the authority, at the Company's expense, to retain, hire, and obtain advice, reports or opinions from internal or external legal counsel and expert advisors.
+In performing its duties, the Committee shall have the authority, at the Company's expense, to retain, hire, and obtain advice, reports or opinions from internal or external legal counsel, search firms and expert advisors to assist with the execution of the Committee’s duties and responsibilities as set forth in this charter or applicable law, or delegated to the Committee by the Board.

 Ira Ehrenpreis has been General Partner with Technology Partners since 1996.
 He leads the firm's Cleantech investment practice, investing in Energy Technology, Water Technology, and Advanced Materials opportunities.